InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/core-team.md

 ## Rationale

 Separating out a core team and tasking them in this way helps to fill the gaps that a successful project needs yet are left behind by contributors that are pursuing their own agenda only.
-The core team fills the gaps and greases the wheels so that the contribution ecosystem remains healthy.
+The core team fills those gaps and greases the wheels so that the contribution ecosystem remains healthy.

 ## Known Instances